 I was born in Buenos Aires, Argentina.
 I am a guitarist, composer, arranger, director and music producer.
 I'm a recording and mixing engineer, based in my studio in downtown Buenos Aires.
-In the last 20 years, in addition to live presentations, workshops seminars and recordings, I have scored music for films and theatre
+In the last 20 years, in addition to live performances, workshops seminars and recordings, I have scored music for films and theatre

 I played in metal, indie, pop, rock and theatre plays in Buenos Aires, Argentina